pingcap/docs/reference/performance/index-merge.md

 # Access Tables with the Index Merge Method

 When the TiDB version is upgraded to 4.0, it allows to access tables with the `IndexMerge` method.
 With the new method, optimizer can use multiple indexes per table, and merge the results returned by the indexes.
-In some scenarios, the method makes the query more efficient by avoiding multiple unnecessary scans of data.
+In some scenarios, the method makes the query more efficient by avoiding full table scan.

 This document introduces the applicable scenarios, the actual use case and the method to enable the `IndexMerge`.